LeBoldus-Lab/hoboR/docs/_posts/2024-04-05-hobor-calibration.md

-## Calibration set up set up in a controlled environment.
+## Calibration setup in a controlled environment.
-Before placing HOBO devices in the field, it is important to know the variation among individual devices.
-Especially for microclimate studies, because the differences between the environments could be very small, and you would avoid misconducting the weather data from the device variance.
-So a pre-field calibration is crucial to know the differences between your hobo devices for each environmental variable.
+Knowing the variation among individual HOBO devices is crucial before placing them in the field.
+This is especially true for microclimate studies, where the differences between the environments could be very small, and you would avoid misinterpreting the weather data from the device variance.
+So, a pre-field calibration is crucial to knowing the differences between your HOBO devices for each environmental variable.

-To calibrate the HOBO devices, you need to put all the devices in an incubator or control environment to have consistent temperature, humidity, or any other measurements you need to calibrate.
-If you do not have access to a control environment device, leave them in a location with similar conditions for several days.
-Make sure the hobos are not directly exposed to sunlight.
-Be aware that some HOBO devices (i.e.MX2301A,https://www.onsetcomp.com/products/data-loggers/mx2301a) can be set to work with channels to record min, max, and mean values for each of the measurements for the recorded data.
+To calibrate the HOBO devices, you need to put all the devices in an incubator or control environment to have a consistent temperature, humidity, or any other measurements you need to calibrate.
+If you cannot access a control environment device, leave it in a location with similar conditions for several days.
+Make sure the hobos are not exposed directly to sunlight.
+HOBO devices can be set to work with channels  (i.e., MX2301A,https://www.onsetcomp.com/products/data-loggers/mx2301a) to record min, max, and mean values for each of the measurements for the recorded data.

 Once you collect the data from the data loggers, you can use the hoboR function `calibration()` to calculate the differences and the function `correction()` to correct the weather measurements recorded from the field plots.

 ## Usage
 Load `library(hoboR)` and then continue setting the `path` to your calibration files.
-For example, if you have 24 HOBO loggers, you need to create a unique folder for each HOBO, e.g., hobo1, hobo2, hobo3, ... hobo24, then put all the CSV files from the same HOBO in its unique folder.
-It is recommended that you inspect your files to make sure you have the information you need for the calibration.
+For example, if you have 24 HOBO loggers, you need to create a unique folder for each HOBO, e.g., hobo1, hobo2, hobo3, ... hobo24, and then put all the CSV files from the same HOBO in its unique folder.
+We recommend inspecting the files to confirm you have the information needed for the calibration.

 ```R
 # Set the path